Eugen-save/currency-converter-react/README.md

 - PLN/EUR
 - PLN/USD
 - PLN/CZK
-This converter uses average exchange rates
+This converter uses average exchange rates.
+At the top of converter you will find current date and time

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 ### How to use